-Douglas Yatter is a partner in the New York office of Latham & Watkins, and is a member of the White Collar Defense & Investigations Practice, and Financial Institutions and Energy Industry Groups.
-Leading the firm’s Commodity Futures Trading Commission (CFTC) enforcement and commodities litigation practice, he advises clients across the financial services industry and the energy sector in government and internal investigations, litigation, and regulatory matters.
+Douglas Yatter is a partner in the New York office of Latham & Watkins.
+He is Co-Chair of the Commodities and Derivatives Regulation and Enforcement Practice and a member of the White Collar Defense & Investigations Practice and the Financial Institutions, Fintech, and Energy Industry Groups.
+He serves on the firm’s Associates Committee.

-As a former Chief Trial Attorney in the Division of Enforcement of the US CFTC, Mr. Yatter's experience with commodities regulation enables him to assist large financial institutions, commodity trading firms, energy companies, FinTech ventures, and other clients in navigating a complex and rapidly developing regulatory and enforcement environment.
-He also draws on his experience to represent clients in private commodities litigation involving claims of manipulation or collusion in benchmarks and derivatives.
+As a former Chief Trial Attorney in the Division of Enforcement of the US Commodity Futures Trading Commission (CFTC), Mr. Yatter's experience with commodities regulation enables him to assist large financial institutions, commodity trading firms, energy companies, fintech ventures, and other clients in navigating a complex and rapidly developing regulatory and enforcement environment.
+He also draws on his experience to represent clients in class actions and other litigation involving financial instruments and market conduct.